ARM-software/libGPULayers/docs/extension_support.md

 do not have frames, but that want to use tools such as RenderDoc that require them.

+The `layer_gpu_timeline` layer is an example of a layer exposing this extension using emulation on devices that do not support it.

 #### Exposing extension

 Adding exposure handling:

 * Add `VK_EXT_frame_boundary` to device extension list.
-* Add `VkPhysicalDeviceFrameBoundary` to `VkPhysicalDeviceFeatures2.pNext` list
-  returned by `vkGetPhysicalDeviceFeatures2()`, or force existing structure to `VK_TRUE`, if not supported by driver.
+* Populate the `VkPhysicalDeviceFrameBoundary` in the `VkPhysicalDeviceFeatures2.pNext` list returned by `vkGetPhysicalDeviceFeatures2()`, forcing the value to `VK_TRUE`, if the extension is "supported" but feature-disabled by the driver.
 * Query `VkPhysicalDeviceFrameBoundary` in `VkDeviceCreateInfo.pNext` to see if application enabled the extension.
-Strip if not supported by the driver.

 #### Implementing extension